maximemulder/Lif/README.md

 This is an interpreter for Lif, a small dynamically typed imperative programming language.

+DISCLAIMER: Most of this code was written a few years ago when I was a beginner in both Rust and interpreters.
+Although I have done some significant refactoring, many designs are still far from optimal.
+In the long term, I would like to evolve this project and explore gradual typing with optional compilation using static evaluation.
+However, I think I will be prioritizing [Clam](https://github.com/MaximeMulder/clam) in the short and medium terms.

 ## Features

 Lif features classic dynamic and object-oriented features that are listed here.
 More examples can be found in the `examples` directory.